dkj/CrazyLIMS/phase0-phase1-detailed-plan.md

 - Implement `set_config` hooks in a Postgres function executed by PostgREST/PostGraphile to translate JWT claims into `current_setting` values for use in RLS policies.
 - Create sample JWT fixtures for development/testing and store them under `ops/examples/jwts/` for quick smoke testing with PostgREST.

-### Seed and Validation Data
-- Extend `ops/db/init/02_schema_seed.sql` (or create `ops/db/init/03_security_seed.sql`) to insert baseline roles, lab personas, demo tenants/projects, and admin accounts with hashed passwords or external IDs.
+- Extend the seed migration (or add new ones) to insert baseline roles, lab personas, demo tenants/projects, and admin accounts with hashed passwords or external IDs.
 - Provide test data sets enabling Phase 2 to reference projects and users without manual setup.

 ### Testing & Verification